pauloacs/Computational-Rheology/README.md

 # Computational-Rheology

 Here some solvers in OpenFOAM able to simulate viscoelastic fluids are presented.
+This implementations were done in v7 of OpenFOAM.
+In order to use some convective schemes and boundary conditions not typically present in openFOAM, in each solver in the file Make/options some files from ... are included.
+It is possible to compile most of the solvers by removing this, but the convective schemes in system/fvSchemes and the boundary conditions for tau_p must be changed in the tutoriais.

 The solvers are divided in 2 batches:

 1 - Evolution of the conformation matrix
 Here the Oldroyd-B constitutive model was used.